Emilio-Vasquez/UCNJ-Projects-Template/Template/README.md

   JavaScript adds **interactivity and behavior** to your page.
 Things like button clicks, form validation, and dynamic updates without refreshing the page are handled by JS.
 Scripts live in `static/js/` and are linked at the bottom of HTML files.

 - **Flask (Python)**
   Flask is the **back-end logic**.
-It receives browser requests, processes them (e.g., checking a login), fetches data from a database if needed, and returns HTML pages or JSON responses.
+It receives browser requests, processes them (checking a login), fetches data from a database if needed, and returns HTML pages or JSON responses.

 Together:
 - Flask renders the HTML (`templates/*.html`)